-The Montessori method also has a number of overarching mantras and goals, some of which are:
+The Montessori method also has several overarching mantras and goals, some of which are:

-- Less is more – give children a limited number of toys and activities so they’re not overwhelmed with choices.
-This might means you take cluttered toy boxes away and give them only 6 quality activities.
+- Less is more – give children a limited number of toys and activities, so they’re not overwhelmed with choices.
+This might mean you take cluttered toy boxes away and give them only 6 quality activities.

-- Encouraging responsibility at a very young age – teachers establish areas for children so they can reach things and do things for themselves (as far as is possible and sensible).
-In one Montessori home, I found a high chair toddler can get into by themselves…how about that for independence!
+- Encouraging responsibility at a very young age – teachers establish areas for children to reach things and do things for themselves (as far as is possible and sensible).
+In one Montessori home, I found a high chair toddlers can get into by themselves…how about that for independence!

-And it is for this reason that Montessori education is particularly popular in preschools today.
+And it is for this reason that Montessori education is trendy in preschools today.
 Everyone loves the idea of their children learning more and becoming more independent.
 I can only see positives in a lot of the Montessori method.

 Traditional Homeschooling Curriculum Packages

-Traditional homeschooling is a good way to begin your educational journey at home.
-It’s safe, familiar and easy to implement.
+Traditional homeschooling is an excellent way to begin your educational journey at home.
+It’s safe, familiar, and easy to implement.
 While I would encourage you to look at other methods besides the school-at-home method, this educational approach is a great starting point if you’re new to home education.